alejandrochacinortega/spk-frontend-workshop-react/src/components/counter/Counter-README.md

-# WELCOME TO DEMO #4.2: Filter a list of users
+# WELCOME TO DEMO #4.2: Counter with reset

-## 🤓️ Your task is to filter a list of users in the UI.

 ### 📢️ IMPORTANT: Read all the following lines before you start coding.